KAIST-Visual-AI-Group/Diffusion-Project-Illumination/README.md

 ```
 python open_illumination.py --light lighting_patterns --local_dir {$LOCAL_DIR}
 ```
 The dataset consists of 64 objects, each captured under 13 different lighting patterns and 48 distinct camera poses.
+Additionally, the environment maps are provided [here](https://github.com/oppo-us-research/OpenIlluminationCapture/issues/2).
+You may use them for both training and evaluation.
 The dataset structure is outlined below:
 ```
 ./obj_01_car/